eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-3/index.md

 -   Navigation tree in the Thesaurus module was collapsed after a subitem select.
 -   Use more space for visualization catalogue if available.

-## eccenca DataPlatform v23.3.0
+## eccenca DataPlatform v23.3.1

-We're excited to bring you the latest update to DataPlatform v23.3.0, featuring numerous enhancements, bug fixes, and deprecations.
+We're excited to bring you the latest update to DataPlatform v23.3, featuring numerous enhancements, bug fixes, and deprecations.

+v23.3.1 of DataPlatform ships following fixes:

+-   Backport of fix for URI Template ordering, when storing shaped resource + sub-resource with uriTemplate for each

 v23.3.0 of DataPlatform ships following fixes: